 The Tate-Poitou duality theorem in global arithmetic derives from a much easier local duality theorem.
-We have a corresponding $K$-theoretic local duality theorem, which is also much easier at least in the sense that it requires no new tools to prove (and is well-known to experts).
+We have a corresponding $K$-theoretic local duality theorem.
 We state and prove the $K$-theoretic local duality theorem in this section, deducing it from the local duality theorem in arithmetic.
-The argument is parallel to the argument used in Sections~\ref{sec:main} to prove the $K$-theoretic Tate-Poitou duality theorem and explains the construction of the canonical map $\HFC\to \Sigma^{-1}I_{\bZp}\bS$, which is characterized by its relationship to a corresponding map $L_{K(1)}K(\bQp)\to I_{\bZp}\bS$ in the $K$-theoretic local duality of $\bQp$.
+The argument is parallel to the argument used in Section~\ref{sec:main} to prove the $K$-theoretic Tate-Poitou duality theorem and explains the construction of the canonical map $\HFC\to \Sigma^{-1}I_{\bZp}\bS$, which is characterized by its relationship to a corresponding map $L_{K(1)}K(\bQp)\to I_{\bZp}\bS$ in the $K$-theoretic local duality of $\bQp$.

 In arithmetic, local duality is an isomorphism

 where $k$ is the field of fractions of a complete discrete valuation ring whose residue field is finite (e.g., a finite extension of $\bQp$), $M$ is a finite Galois module, and $(-)^{*}$ denotes the Pontryagin dual.
 The map is induced by the cup product pairing